 Public and education programs

-Public programs at the Deakin University Art Gallery include floor talks, panels, seminars and breakfasts.
-We also offer education programs for schools and community groups, including guided tours and behind-the-scenes presentations, on arrangement with our Curator and Public and Academic Programs Officer.
+Public programs at the Deakin University Art Gallery include floor talks, panel presentations and seminars.
+We also offer education programs for community groups.
+These include guided exhibition and collection tours, behind-the-scenes industry context presentations and hands-on workshops.

-The Deakin University Art Collection is made up of more than 1700 artworks displayed across all campuses.
+The Deakin University Art Collection is made up of more than 2000 artworks, the majority of which are displayed across all campuses.